NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 This is effectively a combination of some of the previous ideas.
 The design in this paper uses this solution, as specified with the [unique identity rule](#unique_rule).

-For all PST-but-not-stateless types, we apply a rule that forbids possible unique identity violations.
+For all empty layout-but-not-stateless types, we apply a rule that forbids possible unique identity violations.
 However, if the type is declared `stateless`, then we know that the writer of the type has deliberately chosen to accept that the type lacks identity, so we permit them to be used without restriction.

 The current unique identity rule is quite conservative, leaving out situations where zero sized subobjects cannot alias: